 Let us discuss some of the effective ways to promote and market your new dropshipping business.

 - Social Network – This is a no-brainer.
-Platforms like Facebook, Twitter, and Pinterest can give you a significant number of leads for your store.
-Most importantly, you can access plenty of prospective customers from these platforms.
+Websites like Facebook, Twitter, and Pinterest can give you a significant number of leads for your store.
+Most importantly, you can access plenty of prospective customers from these social networks.

 - Advertisement – If it permits, it is also wise to keep aside a portion of your budget for running paid advertisements.
 While you can work with ad networks like Google Ads, you can also explore specialized platforms like Adzooma to do things in a better way.